Biomedical Dry Needling (BDN)

 - Carpal Tunnel Syndrome

-Dry Needling is just one modality used in conjunction with the variety of manual therapy techniques and prescriptive exercises, prescribed by our manual physical therapists to restore you to optimal physical function.
+Biomedical Dry Needling is just one modality used in conjunction with the variety of manual therapy techniques and prescriptive exercises, prescribed by our manual physical therapists to restore you to optimal physical function.
 Dry needling is only one component of a multidimensional treatment approach, geared at creating a successful outcome for you.
-As manual physical therapists, we address various nueromusculoskeletal conditions such as biomechanical muscle imbalances, postural dysfunctions, muscular flexibility limitations, strength deficits, swollen or stiff joints, and many other conditions.
+As manual physical therapists, we address various neuromusculoskeletal conditions such as biomechanical muscle imbalances, postural dysfunctions, muscular flexibility limitations, strength deficits, swollen or stiff joints, and many other conditions.
 All of these conditions may require much more than just dry needling.

-Dry needling has its own theoretical concepts, terminology, and clinical application:
+Biomedical Dry needling has its own theoretical concepts, terminology, and clinical application:

-Comparing dry needling with acupuncture is pointless.
+Comparing biomedical dry needling with acupuncture is pointless.
 The only similarity the two treatments have is that they both use monofilament needles.
 The actual placement, the reasons they’re placed and the training behind that reasoning come from different hemispheres of the globe and completely different histories with no overlap whatsoever.

 Any easy distinction is that of the practitioners and their training.
-Traditional Chinese Medicine acupuncturists have hours of training, while Western-trained Doctors of Physical Therapy have 7-8 years of undergraduate and post-graduate training total before obtaining the title of “Physical Therapist”, and additional training in manual therapy and dry needling to become Manual Therapists.
-We treat primarily nueromusculoskeletal conditions, where a Chinese medicine practitioner works on balancing whole body systems.
+Traditional Chinese Medicine acupuncturists have hours of training, while Western-trained Doctors of Physical Therapy have 7-8 years of undergraduate and postgraduate training total before obtaining the title of “Physical Therapist”, and additional training in manual therapy and dry needling to become Manual Therapists.
+We treat primarily neuromusculoskeletal conditions, where a Chinese medicine practitioner works on balancing whole body systems.

-The dry needling technique is a modern, Western medical modality that is not based on traditional Chinese acupuncture.
-The purpose of dry needling is not to alter the flow of Qi or energy along traditional Chinese meridians.
+The biomedical dry needling technique is a modern, Western medical modality that is not based on traditional Chinese acupuncture.
+The purpose of biomedical dry needling is not to alter the flow of Qi or energy along traditional Chinese meridians.